junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 ### Act 1

-The idea comes to Dean when he sits back down in front of laptop, with Cas flipping old research books on the other side.
+The idea comes to Dean when he sits back down in front of the laptop, with Cas flipping old research books on the other side.

 The screen shows a website that cumulated all the *Supernatural* books people managed to find over the years, some are published, some aren't.
 They seem to be not as complete as Metatron's book provider (it doesn't have the one Metatron seems to be able to find out about Charlie and the djinn last week), but already enough to make Dean frown at the so-called "wiki" page with knuckles pressed on his temples.
 He gets the link from Charlie, who is more than glad to share it and promise to dig around and hack to find if there are more that can help.